StockNews.com Initiates Coverage on Mannatech (NASDAQ:MTEX)

-StockNews.com began coverage on shares of Mannatech (NASDAQ:MTEX – Free Report) in a research report report published on Saturday.
-The firm issued a buy rating on the stock.
+StockNews.com began coverage on shares of Mannatech (NASDAQ:MTEX – Get Free Report) in a report released on Sunday.
+The brokerage set a “buy” rating on the stock.

-An institutional investor recently raised its position in Mannatech stock.
-LSV Asset Management raised its stake in Mannatech, Incorporated (NASDAQ:MTEX – Free Report) by 1,090.3% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 7,142 shares of the company’s stock after acquiring an additional 6,542 shares during the quarter.
-LSV Asset Management owned approximately 0.37% of Mannatech worth $261,000 at the end of the most recent reporting period.
-12.98% of the stock is currently owned by institutional investors.
+A hedge fund recently raised its stake in Mannatech stock.
+LSV Asset Management grew its stake in shares of Mannatech, Incorporated (NASDAQ:MTEX – Free Report) by 1,090.3% during the first quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 7,142 shares of the company’s stock after acquiring an additional 6,542 shares during the quarter.
+LSV Asset Management owned about 0.37% of Mannatech worth $261,000 as of its most recent SEC filing.
+Hedge funds and other institutional investors own 12.98% of the company’s stock.

 About Mannatech